Chris Baker (defensive lineman): Washington Redskins

 On September 5, 2011, the Washington Redskins signed Baker to its practice squad.
 On December 6, 2011, Baker was promoted from the practice squad to the active 53-man roster.

 Without even playing a game for the Redskins, he was placed on injured reserve due to a quad injury on December 13, 2011.

 By the start of 2012 training camp, Baker was fully healed and was expected to compete with Chris Neild for the backup nose tackle position.
 After Neild was placed on injured reserve in the preseason, Baker made the final 53-man roster in his place.

 Originally set to become a restricted free agent, the Redskins tendered a restricted free-agent right-of-first-refusal qualifying offer to Baker on March 11, 2013.
 Baker officially accepted and signed the team's tender on April 10.
 He recorded his first career sack on Jay Cutler in the Week 7 win against the Chicago Bears.

 Set to become a restricted free agent again for the 2014 season, the Redskins announced they had re-signed Baker to a three-year deal worth $12 million, with $4 million guaranteed.
 He would switch from the starting left defensive end position to the nose tackle position after starter Barry Cofield was placed on short-term injured reserve.
 During a game against the Philadelphia Eagles on September 21, 2014, Baker hit Eagles quarterback Nick Foles following an interception (which eventually was reversed) by Foles.
 Foles was jogging towards the player who had intercepted his pass when Baker made a hard block on Foles.
 Following the hit, a brawl broke out on the sidelines between both teams.
 Baker was confronted by Eagles offensive tackle Jason Peters with Baker clamping the face mask of Peters in retaliation and with Peters taking a swing at Baker which resulted in both players getting ejected in the scuffle.
 After the game, Baker responded to the incident saying, "I didn't even really hit him hard.
 I just hit him with my shoulder and he happened to fall.
 He's the quarterback and I guess that's why there was an ejection."
 Despite conflicting opinions on whether on the block was legal or not, he was fined $8,268 for the fight with Peters.
 On October 17, 2014, Baker was fined $10,000 for dragging down Cardinals quarterback Carson Palmer by the face mask during the Week 6 loss.

-Baker's gameplay in the 2015 surprisingly progressed so much that he beat out new free agent acquisition, Stephen Paea, for the starting left defensive end position.
+Baker's gameplay in the 2015 season surprisingly progressed so much that he beat out new free agent acquisition, Stephen Paea, for the starting left defensive end position.
 In the Week 4 win against the Eagles, he recorded two sacks on quarterback Sam Bradford, which was his first multi-sack game.
 At the end of the regular season, he recorded a new career-high of six sacks, which earned him the $280,000 bonus in his contract.